Putin plans to attend G-20 summit despite calls to exclude him

 Vorobieva also praised Indonesia's "firm position" and urged it not to buckle under Western pressure.
 Jakarta has long had close relations with Moscow, and Indonesian President Joko Widodo recently told the Japanese news magazine Nikkei Asia that he supported a cease-fire but viewed economic sanctions as a poor tool.

-Earlier this week, Polish Economic Development and Technology Minister Piotr Nowak told reporters he had proposed excluding Russia from the G-20, during a meeting with U.S. Commerce Secretary Gina Raimondo.
+This week, Polish Economic Development and Technology Minister Piotr Nowak proposed excluding Russia from the G-20 during a meeting with U.S. Commerce Secretary Gina Raimondo, he told reporters.

 "As for particular institutions and particular decisions, we'd like to consult with our allies, consult with our partners in those institutions before making any further pronouncements," he said.